Control-Flow Breaking

 When to use it?

-If you consider that a function is sensitive, you should enable this pass.
+If you consider that a function is sensitive, you may want to enable this pass.
 This protection has the advantage to introduce a very low overhead on the execution and the binary’s size while being pretty efficient against decompilation and static analysis.

 How to use it?